• Canadian Travel

 There are so many neighborhoods in Rome it can feel overwhelming top pick a great place.

-• Center City or Centro Storico is great for the tourist who wants to avoid public transportation when visiting Rome.
-The Pantheon, Trevi Fountain and Piazza Navona are within a 5-10 minute walk and the area caters to tourists.
-You will find English spoken everywhere and stores with lots of souvenirs.
+- Center City or Centro Storico is great for tourist who wants to avoid public transportation when visiting Rome.
+The Pantheon, Trevi Fountain, and Piazza Navona are within a 5-10 minute walk, and the area caters to tourists.
+You will find English spoken everywhere and in stores with lots of souvenirs.
 I recommend The Pantheon Inn.
 Room for a family of 5, breakfast is included and you are close to so many beautiful attractions.
 Plus some of the rooms feature balconies!

 We were able to do Venice in just one day!
-If you have more time allotted for Venice you could easily spend 2-3 days and not run out of things to do.
-If you are planning on visiting Venice you will want to read our Venice in just one day post for all the details!
+If you have more time allotted for Venice, you could easily spend 2-3 days and not run out of things to do.
+If you plan on visiting Venice, you will want to read our Venice in just one day post for all the details!

 Venice in one day